moraygrieve/frontier-ai-test/README.md

 # Frontier AI Test

 A Python project for experimenting with various frontier AI models, with Docker utilities and automated testing using PySys.
-At the moment this only includes OpenAI though addition of Claude is WIP.
+At the moment this only includes OpenAI though addition of Anthropic is WIP.

 ## Features
 - **Automated testing**: PySys-based test suite for API workflows